Scroll back to top

 Levels of Transport

-Transport in biomedical context occurs at the sub-cellular, cellular, transcellular, tissue/organ, whole body, populations levels.
-Some examples include thermoregulation, metabolism, bioheat transfer, blood as oxygen carrier, membrane transport, and liquid diffusion in tissue.
+Transport in biomedical context occurs at the sub-cellular, cellular, transcellular, tissue/organ, whole body, and populations levels.
+Some examples include thermoregulation, cellular metabolism, bioheat transfer, bulk flow of blood as an oxygen or thermal energy carrier, membrane transport, and drug diffusion through a tissue.

 Clinical and Biomedical Applications

-Understanding transport at these levels can help with the design and analysis of a wide range of clinical and bioengineering applications, such as:
+Understanding transport at various levels can help with the design and analysis of a wide range of clinical and bioengineering applications, including but certainly not limited to:

 • laser ablation of tumors